STAT545-UBC-hw-2019-20/stat545-hw-jgubc/hw03/Readme.md

-This folder contains files associate with HW03.
+This folder contains files associated with HW03.